-In 1997, Julia got her first taste of the financial services world – and loved it.
+In 1997, Julia got a taste of the financial services world – and loved it.
 She took her career through multiple investment firms and credit unions, trying nearly every role she could find and taking advantage of all the education available.
 In 2011, she left traditional financial services to form a fee-for-service financial planning firm in partnership with an accounting firm in order to serve more people in a conflict-free environment.
-Just a few years later, she took JYC Financial entirely independent, and a few years after that… merged with Spring Personal Finance to become Spring Financial Planning.
+Just a few years later, she took JYC Financial entirely independent, and a few years after that… merged with Sandi’s firm, Spring Personal Finance, to become Spring Plans.

-Julia divides her time among several locations in British Columbia, including Vancouver, South Surrey, and White Rock.
-She has a son in the first phase of adulthood, and is on the Empty Nester Starter Package, figuring out what the next chapter of her life might look like.
-It definitely involves financial planning, and hopefully, a lot of music.
+Julia spends most of her time in BC, has a son in the first phase of adulthood, and is on the Empty Nester Starter Package.
+She’s still figuring out what the next chapter of her life might look like.
+It definitely involves planning, writing, and hopefully, a lot of music.

 - Women and Money eBook

 - Stress Test Podcast: How to crisis-proof your finances

 - CBC’s “The Early Edition:” Managing our finances during the pandemic